a1ec/cbury_scrapy/README.md

 ----
 ## A simple scrape app

-> Using python and scrapy to retrieve data from a government website.
+> Using python to retrieve data from a government website.

-> Run it with: timenow=`date +%Y%m%d_%H%M%S`;
+> Scrapy python package is required to run the spider.
+`
+$ cd cbury_scrapy/cbury_scrapy/spider
+$ timenow=date +%Y%m%d_%H%M%S;
-               scrapy runspider cbury_spider.py -o cbury-scrape-$timenow.json
+$ scrapy runspider cbury_spider.py -o cbury-scrape-$timenow.json
+`
+> or csv suffix to output to CSV format.

 > TODO
 > Fix data integrity issue, rows are being output into file with incorrect